-The Exchange recently received approval to trade FLEX Equity Options on certain exchange-traded products that -- like IBIT -- hold bitcoin, thus removing these products from the prohibition set forth in Rule 903G(a)(1).
+The Exchange recently received approval to trade FLEX Equity Options on certain exchange-traded products that -- like IBIT -- hold bitcoin, thus removing these products from the prohibition set forth in Rule 5.32-O(f)(1).
 See Securities Exchange Act Release No. 103566 (July 29, 2025), 90 FR (August , 2025) (SR-NYSEAMER-2024-78) (Order Approving a Proposed Rule Change, as Modified by Amendment No. 1, to Permit the Trading of FLEX Options on Shares of the Grayscale Bitcoin Trust, the Grayscale Bitcoin Mini Trust ETF, and the Bitwise Bitcoin ETF).

-in IBIT for purposes of calculating the 25,000-contract position and exercise limits.
-11
+The Exchange proposes to permit options on IBIT to trade as FLEX Equity Options and would require the aggregation of any FLEX and non-FLEX positions in IBIT for purposes of calculating the 25,000-contract position and exercise limits.11